The information in this article applies to:

 - You can also search the videos by keyword, making sure to take note which ones have a dot in the column that indicates they apply to your version of the software.

 - The video entitled "Roofs: Automatic" is a great place to start learning about the roof tools.

-This free online Help Database has an extensive number of articles on how to use the software, including many that deal with roofs.
+This free online Knowledge Base has an extensive number of articles on how to use the software, including many that deal with roofs.

-Some in particular that are worth highlighting as you learn how to use the roof tools include the following, but there are many more that you may want to search through and review.
+Some in particular that are worth highlighting as you learn how to use the roof tools are linked in the Related Articles section listed at the bottom of this article, but there are many more that you may want to search through and review.

-Once you have registered and activated an account there, you can sign in to search prior threads for the answers to questions you may have, and if you cannot locate an answer there, then you can post a new thread of your own as well!
+- Once you have registered your user handle there, you can sign in to search prior threads for the answers to questions you may have, and if you cannot locate an answer there, then you can post a new thread of your own as well.

-Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, information on this service can be located on the Chief Architect website at: http://www.chiefarchitect.com/training/onlinetraining.html
+Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, you have the option of signing up for personal one on one training.
+Information on this service can be located on the Chief Architect website at: http://www.chiefarchitect.com/training/personal-training.html.

-For information about our most current program versions and upgrade options, visit our Products page.
+For more information about our most current program versions and upgrade options, visit our Products page.